TypesettingTools/Aegisub/core/readme.txt

 1. Create a new blank Win32 c++ project in msvc.

+2. Copy setup0.h as setup.h, and edit any possible configurations you might want there.
+Make sure that you SVN ignore that file (setup.h), as you are NOT supposed to commit it to the repository.

-2. Add all h, cpp and rc files in the "core", "PRS" and "FexTrackerSource" folders to the project.
+3. Add all h, cpp and rc files in the "core", "PRS" and "FexTrackerSource" folders to the project.

-3. Open the project settings.
+4. Open the project settings.
 Add UNICODE to the preprocessor defines, and set the code generation to multi threaded (debug) dll.

-3.1.
-OPTIONAL - Define NO_SPELLCHECKER if you want to compile without aspell support.

-4. Set up the build-versioning stuff.
+5. Set up the build-versioning stuff.

-4.1.
+5.1.
 Open projects settings and select All Configurations.
 Go to Build Events, Pre-build Event.
 Change the Command Line to the following two lines (click "..."): cd $(InputDir)\core\build c:\python24\python.exe make-svn-rev-header.py
 You'll obviously want to change the path to the Python interpreter.

-4.2 Create the file core/build/build-credit.h and add this line to it:
+5.2 Create the file core/build/build-credit.h and add this line to it:
   #define BUILD_CREDIT "yournick"
 Of course without indendation and replacing the yournick part.

-5. Add the libraries to the linker input.
+6. Add the libraries to the linker input.
 If you compiled portaudio with wmme you have to remove dsound.lib and srmiids.lib and replace PAStaticDS*.lib with the wmme version.
 Remove libaspell-15-dll.lib if you defined NO_SPELLCHECKER.

-Link to these libraries for release: freetype2110MT.lib libaspell-15-dll.lib wxzlib.lib wxpng.lib wxregexu.lib wxmsw26u_adv.lib wxmsw26u_core.lib wxbase26u.lib wxmsw26u_media.lib dsound.lib PAStaticDSMT.lib Vfw32.lib winmm.lib lua50MT.lib comctl32.lib rpcrt4.lib advapi32.lib wsock32.lib strmiids.lib
+Link to these libraries for release: freetype2110MT.lib libaspell-15-dll.lib wxzlib.lib wxpng.lib wxregexu.lib wxmsw28u_adv.lib wxmsw28u_core.lib wxbase28u.lib wxmsw28u_media.lib dsound.lib PAStaticDSMT.lib Vfw32.lib winmm.lib lua50MT.lib comctl32.lib rpcrt4.lib advapi32.lib wsock32.lib strmiids.lib

-Link to these libraries for debug: freetype2110MT_D.lib libaspell-15-dll.lib dsound.lib PAStaticDSMTd.lib Vfw32.lib lua50MTd.lib wxzlibd.lib wxpngd.lib wxregexud.lib wxbase26ud.lib wxmsw26ud_media.lib wxmsw26ud_core.lib wxmsw26ud_adv.lib comctl32.lib rpcrt4.lib winmm.lib advapi32.lib wsock32.lib strmiids.lib
+Link to these libraries for debug: freetype2110MT_D.lib libaspell-15-dll.lib dsound.lib PAStaticDSMTd.lib Vfw32.lib lua50MTd.lib wxzlibd.lib wxpngd.lib wxregexud.lib wxbase28ud.lib wxmsw28ud_media.lib wxmsw28ud_core.lib wxmsw28ud_adv.lib comctl32.lib rpcrt4.lib winmm.lib advapi32.lib wsock32.lib strmiids.lib

 6. Compile and wait.